stimm-ai/stimm/docs/usage/web-interface.md

 1. Click **Speak with an agent** in the header.
 2. Select an agent from the dropdown (agents must be created first).
 3. Click **Start Conversation** and allow microphone access when prompted.
-4. Speak into your microphone – the agent will respond in real‑time.
+4. Speak into your microphone – the agent will respond in real-time.

 The interface shows a transcript of the conversation and some metrics.